Psychology 391SC : Scientific Studies of Consciousness

 phone: 413-545-2787

-Much of this class will be conducted synchronously.
-During the scheduled class time (MWF 1:25-2:15) there will be lectures, discussions, quizzes and exams, so be sure to keep these times free in your schedule to attend class by Zoom.
+Attending class in Tobin 520 during the scheduled class time (TuTh 10:00-11:15) will be important, so be sure to keep these times free in your schedule.

 Research in Cognitive Psychology and Neuroscience is constantly revealing new facts about how we see, hear, speak, move, recognize, remember, learn, and reason.
 The goal of these scientific studies is to explain these mental processes thoroughly and completely.
 However, many people feel that there is something about our consciousness or inner mental life that can never be explained by any scientific theory, no matter how advanced.
 In this seminar, we will ask what consciousness is, and will assess what current science can tell us about it.
 We will consider the different ways in which philosophers have tried to explain consciousness and the relationship between mind and body.
 Then we will examine how far science has progressed in explaining the workings of the mind, considering evidence from many different sources, including psychological experiments, brain imaging, neuronal recordings, and the effects of brain damage and drugs on experience and behavior.
 Finally, we will examine what is still unexplained, and will ask whether Science can ever explain everything about the mind.